14 Feb Infographic: Personal Marketing Tips

 Based on an article published in America Economia (Latam) on February 21, 2014

-As we know, all Jobs are temporary, jobs are no longer forever.
-All jobs are like seminars: you have to learn, pay attention, and generate results.
-All jobs are an adventure: one never knows what will happen….
-Keep in mind that jobs last for as long as they are convenient to both parties, us and the organization that .
+-All jobs are temporary – forever jobs no longer exist.
+All jobs are like seminars where you learn, pay attention and deliver results.
+All jobs are an adventure – you never know what will happen.
+Remember, jobs last as long as it is convenient for both parties, for us and for our employer.

--Ideally, we have to seek full satisfaction in the job itself and not in something that will come in the future, such as a promotion, a raise or a change of manager, for instance.
-If we are not satisfied with what we do, we will never enjoy doing it.
-An Australian teacher that I had in New York University used to say that he couldn’t believe how much he enjoyed doing what he liked and, as a bonus, being paid for it.
-This became my mantra… and I didn’t stop until I found something I could be passionate about.
+-Ideally, we have to seek complete satisfaction in the work itself and not in something that may come, such as a promotion, a raise or a different boss, for example.
+If we are not satisfied with what we do, we will never find pleasure in our work.
+An Australian professor I had at NYU used to say that he could not believe that he liked what he did so much and was getting paid to do it.
+That became my mantra, and I did not stop until I found the job I really felt a passion for.

--There is nothing like enjoying your job.
-Furthermore, it generates a virtuous cycle: we become more involved, we do it better every time.
-Thus, the virtuous cycle generates results, for the firm and for our career.
+-There is nothing better than enjoying our work.
+In addition, a virtuous circle ensues: when we are more involved, we do it increasingly better.
+This virtuous circle brings about results, for the company and for our career.

--We must always be careful of our attitude when dealing with our internal and our external clients; and keep in mind that our main internal client is our boss.
-And we must know how to relate positively with our boss to help him or her grow career-wise.
+-We must always take care of our attitude towards both internal and external clients and remember that our main internal client is our boss.
+And we must know how to have a positive relationship that will help our boss grow in his or her career.

--Our peers, our collaborators, our supervisors and our direct reports are some of our internal clients.
-They, and our external clients are, in addition to clients, good contacts to cultivate now and in the future.
+-Our peers, collaborators, supervisors and subordinates are also some of our internal clients.
+They, together with our external clients, are not only clients, but also good contacts and relationships.

--To be increasingly employable and be seen as a strategic resource tothe organization we should do more than what is asked of us, expand our area of influence with our own input, show interest in others, always act with intention and, of course, try to find ways to improve things every day.
+-To be increasingly employable and to be considered strategic resources for the company, we must also try to always do more than we are asked to do, expand our area of influence with our own contributions, be more interested in others, not be improvisers and, obviously, try to find ways to improve things every day.

--Our attitude is absolutely vital to our success.
-Enthusiasm, the energy that we put into our work, being passionate, involved, up-to-date and, especially, accomplishing goals and objectives, are major factors which determine or level of employability.
+-Our attitude is absolutely vital for our success.
+Our enthusiasm, the eagerness we put into our work, our passion, being involved, keeping ourselves updated and current and, above all, meeting goals and objectives, significantly determine our employability.

-It is important to identify the so called success trap.
+Identifying the success trap is important.
 Why?
-Very simply: it’s so easy to fall into it.
-It happens to firms and it happens to us: when we are doing well; when we think we already have the key to all doors we tend to think: “I made it, I have the key to the success I have strived for, why change when everything is going so well!”
+For a very simple reason: it is very easy to get caught in it.
+It happens to companies and it happens to individuals: when we are doing well, when we think we hold the key that opens all doors, we tend to say: “I arrived, I made it, I have the formula for success that I have worked so hard for, why would I change if I am doing so well!”

-But we know that when successful people and firms feel that way they are at risk of not wanting to change, learn, improve, be trained, or to create new alternatives or ways of doing things, to innovate.
-In other words, they cease to advance.
-Self-indulgence and arrogance are two of the worst enemies of employability.
+But we know that successful people and companies, when they feel successful, run the risk of being unwilling to change, learn, improve, train themselves, create new alternatives or ways of doing things, to innovate.
+In other words, they stay behind.
+Complacency and arrogance are two of the biggest enemies of employability.

-The only way to keep being successful is to change when we are doing well.
-Starting to build a new version of yourself in a difficult time can be a fatal error.
+The only way to continue to be successful is to change when we are doing well.
+To start building a new version of ourselves when we are going through a complicated time could be a fatal error.

-We should keep in mind that the possibility of choosing between doing or not doing personal marketing no longer exists.
-Now it’s a matter of doing it well.
-It is a challenge to communicate our achievements, skills and talents in a clear way while not appearing as arrogant.
+We must be clear that the possibility of choosing between doing or not doing personal marketing no longer exists.
+Nowadays, we have to do it and do it well.
+The challenge is to communicate our achievements, skills and talents simply and unpretentiously.

-To understand personal marketing we should start with our own image, and this starts by what we think of ourselves: how do we see ourselves?, how do we want others to see us?, what do we want?, do we feel successful?, do they see us confident but unassuming?
+To understand personal marketing, we must start with our own image, asking ourselves: How do we see ourselves?
+How do we want others to see us?
+What do we want?
+Do we feel successful?
+Are we seen as sure of ourselves and yet unassuming?

-We should always be wary of how others see us.
-Although we will not live in terms of how others see us, we can perform the exercise of putting ourselves in the shoes of others and understand how they see us, how we present ourselves, the reputation that we have.
-It is our responsibility not only to be employable but also seem employable.
-This increases the value of our brand in the market.
+We must not neglect how others view us.
+Though we are not going to live our lives worrying about what others think of us, we can practice looking at ourselves and discovering how others view us, what we convey, how we present ourselves and what is our reputation.
+It is our responsibility to not only be employable, but also seem employable.
+That raises the value of our brand in the market.